Your College's Virtual Presence

 One great feature to keep in mind → You don’t have to ask for the student's name or contact information!
 You’ve already got that.
 The student’s name is displayed in the queue and their name, contact information, and other information is provided in your institution's Prospects Report.

-When Live Chat is off, students will see a "Leave a Message" button on your college's profile page.
+When Live Chat is set to "Away", students will see a "Leave a Message" button on your college's profile page.
 They can still send your institution a text message, but unlike with chat, there's no expectation that they'll receive a text response back.

 Leaving a message — just like engaging in chat — automatically adds the student to your Prospects Report.
 Your institution may then choose to fold students who "Leave a Message" into an offline communications stream.